Rule XI. Disciplinary Proceedings

 (a) Availability of negotiated discipline.

-An attorney who is the subject of an investigation by Bar Counsel, or of a pending petition under section 8 (c) of this rule charging misconduct, may negotiate with Bar Counsel a disposition of the charges and sanction at any time before a Hearing Committee has submitted to the Board a report containing its findings and recommendation with respect to discipline.
+An attorney who is the subject of an investigation by Disciplinary Counsel, or of a pending petition under section 8 (c) of this rule charging misconduct, may negotiate with Disciplinary Counsel a disposition of the charges and sanction at any time before a Hearing Committee has submitted to the Board a report containing its findings and recommendation with respect to discipline.

 (b) Documentation of a negotiated disposition.

-(1) A petition for negotiated disposition, signed by Bar Counsel and the attorney, shall contain:
+(1) A petition for negotiated disposition, signed by Disciplinary Counsel and the attorney, shall contain:

-(i) A statement of the nature of the matter that was brought to Bar Counsel’s attention;
+(i) A statement of the nature of the matter that was brought to Disciplinary Counsel's attention;

 (iv) An agreed upon sanction, with a statement of relevant precedent and any circumstances in aggravation or mitigation of sanction that the parties agree should be considered.